What augmented reality platform should you use? [infographic]

 For this reason, WebAR is very effective for physical activation experiences, such as event-based or in-store AR campaigns.
 For example, we recently worked with Jack Daniels to create a WebAR effect that customers can access when they order a Lynchburg lemonade at one of the Slug and Lettuce restaurants across the UK.
 The drinks come with a physical card that has a QR code printed on it, which customers can scan to access the WebAR experience on their mobile browser.
 It’s that simple.

-There are some downsides to WebAR, most notably the fact that it does not currently support video capture.
-Moreover, WebAR experiences may require a wider marketing campaign around them, as they are not in and of themselves organic content.
+The only downside to WebAR is that WebAR experiences may require a wider marketing campaign around them, as they are not in and of themselves organic content.

 For WebAR, you will need a QR code that your users can scan.
 You can create a custom QR code on websites such as QR Code Monkey, which requires you to enter your effect’s link in order to generate the code.
 Once the code is ready, users can simply scan it using their phone’s camera.